 Sleepiness is generally caused by not enough proper or restful sleep.
 When we talk about sleep it is usually to address how little we get, need, or our struggles with it.
-We often place little to no emphasis on how important it is and in the case of medical professionals our sleep health is often overlooked, as they receive little to no training about it and often fail to manage their own sleep.
+We often place little to no emphasis on how important it is.
+In the healthcare system sleep health is also often overlooked, as they receive little to no training about it and often fail to manage their own sleep.
 Medical residents are often required to work for 18 hours straight which produces impairments equivalent to those of alcohol intoxication!

 Society’s challenges with sleep have helped propel the sleep industry to a multi-billion-dollar enterprise.
 People are struggling to get to sleep, stay asleep and wake up feeling like they are ready to take on the day with the energy their lives require to manage it all.
 Sleep not only affects how we function physically and mentally but our emotional health as well.
-Everyone is trying to use sleep as a means for grabbing the attention of their customers these days with the promise to relieve their anxiety and to make their sleep issues disappear, but they often fail to understand that it may not be a single factor at play.
+The wellness industry is trying to use sleep as a means for grabbing the attention of their customers these days with the promise to relieve their anxiety and to make their sleep issues disappear, but they often fail to understand that it may not be a single factor at play.
 Programs like Cognitive Behavioral Therapy have grown in popularity both online and in the limited number of clinical behaviorist and psychologists’ offices, as insomnia remains one of the top 5 sleep issues people struggle with.
 The problem lies just in that.
-There are over 80+ classified sleep disorders all unique and involve the need for various forms of integrative therapies which also require an understanding of the dynamics of sleep to provide a formula that creates the art and science of a good night's sleep.
+There are over 80+ classified sleep disorders including 11 different types of insomnia - all unique and involve the need for various forms of integrative therapies.
+All which also require an understanding of the dynamics of sleep to provide a formula that provides a balance between the art and science of a good night's sleep.

 As a diagnostic sleep consultant for over a decade, I would call on physicians’ offices of every specialty from allergists to urologists talking to them about the risks of undiagnosed sleep disorders.
 As with everything some were open to hearing about the importance of screening their patients, while others were dismissive and focused on trying to combat their patients’ other medical issues, but the truth is - sleep is where you start.
 Sleep is the foundation for optimal health.
 It can contribute to why a patient suffers from high blood pressure, has developed diabetes, to why they are feeling depressed or withdrawn from the world.
 There is a clear bi-directional relationship between a number of mental health issues and the quality of your sleep.
 Sleep not only affects your focus, but your ability to form memories, recover from vigorous workouts or training, to why you are unable to lose the weight at all.
 While sleep coaching is still misunderstood the good news is the conversation has started.
 A dialogue that should make you stop and think – How well do I really sleep?